naveedahmad99/WifiPasswordsUpdated/README.md

-# WifiPasswords

-this is my first Android Project.
+# WifiPasswordsUpdated - (For Rooted Android Devices)

-#### a completely free app that shows your device saved wifi passwords.
+#### A completely free app that shows your device saved wifi passwords on Rooted Device.

 Warning: sharing a wifi password with someone can compromise that wifi network security!